 Sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES) are synthetic sulfate-based chemicals made from petroleum and plant sources, commonly coconut and palm oil.
 SLS and SLES are primarily used in liquid soaps, shampoos, conditioners, detergents, and other personal and household products to create lather.
 To be honest, sulfates have gotten a pretty bad reputation… not all of which is deserved.

 Many people can use sulfate-containing products with no issues as long as SLS and SLES are used in appropriate and safe concentrations.
-However, for those with sensitive skin, long-term exposure has been shown to cause inflammation and irritation.
-So, we didn’t feel right not giving you a heads up.
+However, for those with sensitive skin, long-term exposure has been shown to cause irritation.
 If you’re using hygiene or cleansing products that are high in sulfates, try making a swap and see what happens.

 One more thing about sodium lauryl sulfate and sodium laureth sulfate: SLS is considered mildly comedogenic, while SLES is more comedogenic, meaning they clog pores and can contribute to breakouts.
 If you have acne-prone skin, this is just one more thought to keep in mind!